Akascape/Datamosher-Pro/Readme.md

 | Overlap         | copy group of c frames taken from every nth position|
 | Jiggle          | take frame from around current position. n parameter is spread size|
 | Void            | gives a clean output but with distortion|
-## More effects including these ones are all available in the paid version.
+## More effects including these are all available in the paid version.

 # UI (PYTHON VERSION)
 ![Screenshot 2022-07-18 182425](https://user-images.githubusercontent.com/89206401/179515655-29efba5e-a860-428f-a032-41ebd90c5e3d.png)